Umma Party (Zanzibar)

-The Umma Party was a Marxist political party in Zanzibar.
-It was founded in 1963 by disaffected socialist Arabs from the ruling Zanzibar Nationalist Party and had several internal factions, including Marxist-Leninists, Maoists, and anarcho-socialists.
+The Umma Party was a socialist political party in Zanzibar.
+It was founded in 1963 by disaffected socialist Arabs from the ruling Zanzibar Nationalist Party.
 It was led by Abdulrahman Muhammad Babu and supported the Afro-Shirazi Party during the 1964 Zanzibar Revolution.
 Babu was made Minister of External Affairs following the revolution.
 The party merged into the Afro-Shirazi Party on 8 March 1964.